nicolas-alonso/IntiveFDV_Count/README.md

 -Open the file "count.html" in Chrome

--Right click and Inspect

--Press F5 to reload and see the console output
+-Right click, Inspect and see the console output

 -The las output line shows that the variable "acum" is not global, since it is not in the global scope